softworkz/embyuserwiki/Live-TV.md

 ## Settings

-If multiple service provider plugins are installed, only one can be utilized at a time.
-The **Settings** tab allows you to choose the active service.
+The **Settings** tab allows you to configure how many days of guide data to download and display.
+More guide data provides a richer experience but may increase loading times.

 ![](images/server/livetv4.png)